saranderson13/saranderson13.github.io/_posts/2020-07-25-problem_solving_for_simple_problems.markdown

 Okay.
 Onto the problem at hand.
 I try to stick to a few basic steps when solving a problem for the first time:

 1. Write out what the end goal is.
-What should your method would accomplish and return?
+What should your method accomplish and return?
 2. Pseudocode.
 3. Arguably the most important step.
 Solve the problem in the way that is easiest for you *knowing* that there will be ways to optimize.
 4. Once you have a working method, start optimizing, troubleshooting and safeguarding.